Skip to main content

 Months 10-12: Tax Regime Reassessment

-With full credits for all regimes, the equation between Lucro Real, Lucro Presumido, and Simples Nacional changes.
+With expanded credits for the regular regime, the equation between Lucro Real, Lucro Presumido, and Simples Nacional changes.
 Companies currently under Simples or Presumido that import significant volumes of software should model a migration to Lucro Real.
 The full IBS/CBS credit profoundly alters the comparative advantage calculation between regimes.
 What was optimal in 2025 may not be in 2029.

 Transition Timeline